Pretty, wintery scenes near Appletree luxury self catering holiday cottage near Drymen, Loch Lomond

 Very cold weather this February has produced much cold weather.
 Apart from being good for our apple orchard (the cold kills the unwanted bugs) the weather has produced contrasting views and conditions in the space of a few days.

 Last week the Endrick Water burst its banks on the flood plain by Drymen Bridge.

 It didn't take long to drain and a few days later the water had gone and was replaced by sunshine and snow...

-Further down the road near Finnich Toll, not farm from the Devil's Pulpit, the water form a puddle in the road has splashed onto the adjacent fence and trees causing a myriad of little icicles..
+Further down the road near Finnich Toll, not far from the Devil's Pulpit, the water form a puddle in the road has splashed onto the adjacent fence and trees causing a myriad of small icicles..

 Further up the Endrick Water still we found some good icicles on the bank at Gartness.